- Part Number:1910

 2. Has not used maximal effort during the entire forced expiration,

-6. Has an unsatisfactory start of expiration, one characterized by excessive hesitation (or false starts), and therefore not allowing back extrapolation of time 0 (extrapolated volume on the volume time tracing must be less than 10 percent of the FVC.)
+6. Has an unsatisfactory start of expiration, one characterized by excessive hesitation (or false starts), and, therefore, not allowing back extrapolation of time 0 (extrapolated volume on the volume-time tracing must be less than 150 milliliters or 5 percent of the FVC, whichever is greater.), and

-7. Has an excessive variability between the three acceptable curves.
-The variation between the two largest FVC's and FEV(1)'s of the three satisfactory tracings should not exceed 10 percent or + or - 100 milliliters, whichever is greater.
+7. Has an excessive variability between the acceptable curves.
+The difference between the two largest FVCs from the satisfactory tracings shall not exceed 150 milliliters and the difference between the two largest FEV1s of the satisfactory tracings shall not exceed 150 milliliters.

 III.
 INTERPRETATION OF SPIROGRAM

 a.
-The first step in evaluating a spirogram should be to determine whether or not the patient has performed the test properly or as described in II above.
-From the three satisfactory tracings, the forced vital capacity (FVC) and forced expiratory volume in 1 second (FEV(1).(0)) shall be measured and recorded.
-The largest observed FVC and largest observed FEV(1) shall be used in the analysis regardless of the curve(s) on which they occur.
+The first step in evaluating a spirogram should be to determine whether or not the worker has performed the test properly or as described in section II of this appendix.
+From the three satisfactory tracings, the forced vital capacity (FVC) and forced expiratory volume in 1 second (FEV1) shall be measured and recorded.
+The largest observed FVC and largest observed FEV1 shall be used in the analysis regardless of the curve(s) on which they occur.